tashundre/Personal-Projects/Goals & ToDo App/README.md

 >

 **To Do List & Progress**
--[x]Create Basic ToDo App Page
+- [x] Create Basic ToDo App Page
--[]Align contents on page for better looking UI and make sure everything scales properly.
+- [ ] Align contents on page for better looking UI and make sure everything scales properly.
--[]Add all the basic funcinalities. (~~Add~~, edit, ~~delete~~) -[]Comment code a little better
+- [ ] Add all the basic funcinalities. (~~Add~~, edit, ~~delete~~)
+- [ ] Comment code a little better
--[]Find icons for coins and trophies
+- [ ] Find icons for coins and trophies
--[]Host Website Privately So I can look at it on my phone -[]Style page to my liking
+- [ ] Host Website Privately So I can look at it on my phone
+- [ ] Style page to my liking
--[]Create header at top of page for small icon and view of coins and trophies -[]Create log in page
+- [ ] Create header at top of page for small icon and view of coins and trophies
+- [ ] Create log in page
--[]Expand functionality of todo with impact & effort -[]Calculate reward numbers for each variation of a task based on the impact and effort.
+- [ ] Expand functionality of todo with impact & effort
+- [ ] Calculate reward numbers for each variation of a task based on the impact and effort.
 Or if niether is selected a baseline reward.